PolusAI/image-tools/utils/polus-imagej-macro-plugin/README.md

 | `--outDir` | Output collection | Output | collection |
 | `--maxIterations` | Maximum number of macro attempts | Input | enum |

-> Note the macro script input should be a full path text file e.g. `mymacros/macro.txt`
+> Note the macro script input should be a full path text file e.g., `mymacros/macro.txt`
 > They can be uploaded in WIPP as generic data collections